 a) Take the rent out of the person's wages after tax has been paid.
 Note: the provision of accommodation is a taxable benefit so it is liable for PAYE.

-b) Pay an accommodation allowance, which covers the value of the accommodation, within their wages and then deduct the rent back once tax has been paid on the total wages.
+b) Pay an accommodation allowance (which covers the value of the accommodation) within an employee’s wages and then deduct the rent back from the employee once tax has been paid on the total earnings or wages.

 c) Pay Fringe Benefit Tax on the value of the accommodation.